 Political Science at NYU Abu Dhabi attracts students who are interested in the many important political questions — conceptual, empirical, policy-oriented — that societies everywhere face today.
 How do different political systems affect policy-making?
 What are the intrinsic and instrumental virtues of democracy?
 Why do dictatorships survive in many countries, but evolve into democracies in others?
 Why do countries go to war?
 What are the connections between internal conflicts (such as civil war) and political or economic development?
 What are the main characteristics and causes of economic underdevelopment?
 Why are prosperity and stagnation distributed so unequally, both across countries and within them?

-NYUAD Political Science faculty member Dr. Rahma Abdulkadir, in collaboration with four other scholars from different institutions has been awarded 194,964.00 Euro ~ 274,002.00 USD from the German Foundation for Peace Research for two years for a research project that explores predominant conceptions of transitional justice pertaining to mass violence and gross human rights violations among Somalis in Somalia, Ethiopia’s Somali Region and the Somali diaspora.
-The key research questions informing this project are: What conceptions do Somalis in Somalia, Ethiopia and the diaspora harbor to address historic and recent violence and how do these relate to Islamic, Somali customary and human rights law?
+NYUAD Political Science faculty member Dr. Rahma Abdulkadir, in collaboration with four scholars from different institutions has been awarded 194,964.00 Euro ~ USD 274,002.00 from the German Foundation for Peace Research for two years, for a research project exploring predominant conceptions of transitional justice pertaining to mass violence and gross human rights violations among Somalis in Somalia, Ethiopia’s Somali Region, and the Somali diaspora.
+The key research questions informing this project are: What conceptions do Somalis in Somalia, Ethiopia, and the diaspora harbor to address historic and recent violence and how do these relate to Islamic, Somali customary and human rights law?
 What are the implications of these conceptions and plural legal orders for a place-based approach to transitional justice in protracted conflict?